Blog Banner

 Champagne pairs well with just about anything, including a gorgeous pink sapphire.
 Design your two stone

 Champagne diamonds are part of the fancy color diamond classification.
 What is that?
-Well, the standard diamond color grades range from D-Z (though most retailers commonly sell only D-J or so…).
+Well, the standard diamond color grades range from D-Z (though most retailers commonly sell only D-J or so).
 Anything beyond a Z in color saturation is termed “fancy” and will be graded and priced as such, using color descriptors such as “fancy light yellowish brown” rather than a simple letter grade.
 Now, with typical diamonds in the D-Z range, prices will drop the lower your color grade goes.
 But once you hit the fancy range, they can definitely jump back up.
-Luck for champagne lovers, tho, they’re one of the most common fancies so their price is pretty reasonable.
+Lucky for champagne lovers, though, they’re one of the most common fancies so their price tag is pretty reasonable.

 Rock Hard